angieloux/AngelaJohnson_T1A3/README.md

 ## System/Requirements

-**NOTE**: This program has been tested only on a Mac operation system.
+**NOTE**: This program has been tested only on a Mac operating system.
 If you are using a Windows or Linux machine and are having troubles loading the .sh file, please read help docs [here](https://www.webservertalk.com/run-sh-files-in-linux-and-windows/).

 ## Alternative installation for Windows/Linux
 If you still cannot get the .sh file to run, please follow these steps: